prog-1/test-2-3/README.md

 E.g. `34` or `72` actually should be just `4` or `2`.

-Write a program in the folder `filter-digits` that accepts integer numbers, filters out invalid digits and outputs the correct number.
-Since you are a great engineer, writing tested code and ensuring all representative cases are covered by the tests is in your blood.
-It also guarantees you program works correctly and the world is actually saved.
+Write a program in the folder `filter-digits` that accepts integer numbers, filters out invalid digits and outputs the correct numbers.
+Since you are a great engineer, writing tested code and ensuring all representative cases are covered by the tests is a must.
+Tests guarantee you program correctness and the world safety.

 You don't have much time left!
-The world's safety is in your hands!
+The future of the world is in your hands!

 ### Example 1